Junhan93/predict_music_preferences/README.md

-# This model learns and predict music that people might like
+# This model predicts music genre that people like